markjeschke/Ratings/README.md

 ### Features & Specifications:

-* The API call to the [iTunes Search API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/#lookup) was requested with NSURLSession, and the JSON was parsed using NSJSONSerialization.
+* Utilizes a singleton shared instance that manages the iTunes API request and returns the JSON results into a TableView.
 * Displays how many users have rated and reviewed the current version of the app, using icons from **[Font Awesome](http://fontawesome.io/)**.
-* Provides options to add your Apple affiliate token, a campaign token, and a provider token for iTunes Connect tracking and obtaining 7% commission for app purchase that is made from your affiliate App Store link (within a 24-hour period).
+* Provides options to add your Apple affiliate token, a campaign token, and a provider token for iTunes Connect tracking.
 * Contains a low-level network connection detector.
-If the JSON results count == 0, then the app will alert the user, and attempt to access the iTunes Search API to activate an auto-refresh and display the content when a connecion is established.
-The timer expires after nothing is found within 60 seconds.
 * Optimized for all devices, orientation, split screen and slide-over multitasking (iOS 9+ iPad Air 2 and iPad Pro only).
 * Minimum requirements: iOS 8
 * Authored with Xcode 7.3.1 and Swift 2.

 This example uses the `trackId` (589674071) for my app, [DrumKick](https://itunes.apple.com/us/app/drumkick/id589674071?pt=259432&mt=8&uo=4&at=10l3KX&ct=github-ratings-drumkick), to show this API call in action.
-In iTunes Connect, the track ID is the same as the Apple ID.

 ## Installation into Your Own Xcode Project